Threonine: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Threonine and Brain Protein Synthesis

 Threonine is an important amino acid that is needed for the production of proteins, including the structural and functional proteins found in the brain.
 Over time, these proteins support the resilience and health of the brain by being necessary for neuron growth, repair, and maintenance.
-Sufficient amounts of Threonine enable the body to synthesize these proteins as required, promoting cognitive processes and possibly reducing the signs of brain aging.
+Sufficient amounts of Threonine enable the body to synthesize these proteins as required, promoting and possibly reducing the signs of brain aging.

 Threonine, Gut Health, and the Brain